ijo-elaja/ijo-elaja/README.md

 # Hello, GitHub!

-My name is Noah Perry and I am a 18 year old frontend web developer!
+My name is Elia Perry and I am a 18 year old developer!
 (I only do fullstack development on my personal projects as of now)

 ## About Me